minio/docs/source/reference/minio-mc-admin/mc-admin-user-enable.rst

 Enable a User
 ~~~~~~~~~~~~~

-Use :mc-cmd:`mc admin user enable` to enable a user on an S3-compatible host.
+Use :mc-cmd:`mc admin user enable` to enable a user on a MinIO deployment.

 .. code-block:: shell
    :class: copyable

    mc admin user enable ALIAS USERNAME

-- Replace :mc-cmd:`ALIAS <mc admin user enable ALIAS>` with the :mc-cmd:`alias <mc alias>` of the S3-compatible host.
+- Replace :mc-cmd:`ALIAS <mc admin user enable ALIAS>` with the :mc-cmd:`alias <mc alias>` of the MinIO deployment.

-- Replace :mc-cmd:`USERNAME <mc admin user enable USERNAME>` with the name of the user to enable.
+- Replace :mc-cmd:`USERNAME <mc admin user enable USERNAME>` with the username of the user to enable.

 Behavior